|This page is for notices of interest to all or some of our members. nvsoar|

 |Update from Brooks Noel: On 2 Dec wife and I told the Hospics nurse that we wanted a new blood test...last one was Mar 01, and when it came back, there was not a trace of leukemia....but nurse said it was probably a fluke,,,,,lets do another test....It came in Friday...still no leukemia...
 So now we have put our eggs in the lap of the oncologist...hoping she says "Remission"!!!!!!!!
 Should know sometime next week.....but we are very thankful this Christmas....I was suppose to have died in August....
 25Dec2003 (in msg to Vic G.)(previous note 21Sep) nvsoar|

-Van Leeuwen advises that he has cruise books from VP-2 deployments
+advises that he has cruise books from VP-2 deployments to Iwakuni and

-photos.
-"If they would help someone fill in a few blanks, I'd be
+they would help someone fill in a few blanks, I'd be happy to help."

 (Take a look at Fred's report on the "Status Reports" page. nvsoar)

-information for any of these folks please advise Bob or nvsoar.
-20Dec2003
+have contact information for any of these folks please advise Bob or nvsoar.

 My recollection is that I had an XO named Paul Engle (Engel); two CO's -- Connie Karaberis ([may have relieved Kercheval] who became a Rear Admiral and has since passed away) and a Turner who may have relieved Karaberis.